 - Nominations may be made by others, but self-nomination is also encouraged.

-- IAALS will review the nominations and select the award recipient by the end of February of the award year.
+- IAALS will review the nominations and select the award recipient by the end of March of the award year.
 The award will be presented each year at IAALS’ Rebuilding Justice Award Dinner.
-The 2021 recipient will be announced in April.

 - IAALS reserves the right not to present the award in a given year.